 Their number one job when they come into this facility is to get these kids home.

-In August, NPR was granted access to tour Southwest Key Program’s Houston shelter, Casa Sunzal, which houses up to 223 youth from 16-17 years old.
+NPR was granted access to tour Southwest Key Program’s Houston shelter, Casa Sunzal, which houses up to 223 youth from 16-17 years old.

 Houston Public Media noted that the shelter was adorned with international flags and bright decorations, similar to a high school, and dorm areas have three beds to a room resembling a summer camp.
 With recreation areas available with Foosball, pool tables and a soccer field.